sprihajha/NYU-Tandon-LeetCode-Bootcamp/README.md

 ## Feedback

 Your feedback is crucial for us to improve!
-Please share your thoughts, suggestions, or any issues you encounter in this repository to  [leetcodebootcamp@nyu.edu](mailto:leetcodebootcamp@nyu.edu).
+Please share your thoughts, suggestions, or any issues in this repository to  [leetcodebootcamp@nyu.edu](mailto:leetcodebootcamp@nyu.edu).